maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 #display_categories: [work, fun]
 horizontal: false
 ---

-<h6><span class="font-weight-bold">Overview</span></h6>
-For the last two years, I have been working on Grothendieck-Verdier categories.
+Currently, I am working on Grothendieck-Verdier categories.
 These are monoidal categories with a duality structure that is more general than rigidity.
 Grothendieck-Verdier categories occur as representation categories of vertex operator algebras.
 This has been my motivation for studying them.

 <h6><span class="font-weight-bold">Theses</span></h6>
 - My [<ins>bachelor's thesis</ins>](https://drive.google.com/file/d/13EyI9eTgfvTnlHWxnKYQZ2IcJ5FZeQFS/view?usp=sharing).